oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 ## Section 9 : Support

-Oracle RAC Database is supported for Oracle Linux 7.
+At the time of this release, Oracle RAC is supported for Oracle Linux 7.
+To see current Linux support certifications, see:

 ## Section 10 : License